Put Nishimachi in Your Plans

 While current gifts such as gifts of appreciated securities can have tax benefits, your estate may benefit from an estate charitable deduction, lowering the amount subject to estate tax.
 If your estate in Japan is subject to property tax, your gift may be entitled to a property tax charitable deduction for the gift's value depending on the location of the property or other circumstances.

-We can help you with current gifts.
 To make a charitable bequest, you need a current will or living trust.
 We can provide example forms that may be helpful, but please consult your lawyer and tax advisor for tax advice and to draft specific directions.

 Please contact the Nishimachi International School Advancement Office via email or call us at +81-3-3451-2167.